openvinotoolkit/openvino_build_deploy/ai_ref_kits/agentic_llm_rag/README.md

 After the script runs, Gradio provides a local URL (typically `http://127.0.0.1:XXXX`) that you can open in your web browser to interact with the assistant.
 If you configured the application to be accessible publicly, Gradio also provides a public URL.

 #### Test the Application
-When you test the AI Insight Agent with RAG appplication, you can test both the voice ainteraction and text interaction capabilities of the application.
+When you test the AI Insight Agent with RAG appplication, you can test both the voice interaction and text interaction capabilities of the application.

 1. Open a web browers and go to the Gradio-provided URL.
   _For example, `http://127.0.0.1:XXXX`._
 2. Upload a a PDF file for RAG context.
-  Use the command line to seelct and upload a file.
+  Use the command line to select and upload a file.
 3. Test voice interaction with the application.
   - Click the microphone icon and speak your question.
   - Wait for the assistant to process your speech and respons.
 4. Test text interaction with the application.
   - Type your question in the text box.
   - To send your question to the chatbot, click **Submit** or press **Enter**.
   _The assistant responds to your question in text and audio form._